Table of Contents

 Why developers choose CodeIgniter

-- Performance comes first.
-A small footprint, efficient routing, and multiple caching options help apps remain responsive even under load.
+- Performance comes first: a small footprint, efficient routing, and multiple caching options help apps remain responsive even under load.

-- Modern PHP features.
-Composer installation, PSR compliance, testing support, and CLI tools keep workflows up to date.
+- Modern PHP features, Composer installation, PSR compliance, testing support, and CLI tools keep workflows up to date.

 Common use cases